scheidelg/ghpa/README.md

 # GitHub Pages Authentication (GHP-Authentication or GHPA)

-GitHub Pages is a simple way to create and a website to publish content from a public or private GitHub repository.
+GitHub Pages is a simple way to create a website to publish content from a public or private GitHub repository.
 However, GitHub Pages doesn't provide any authentication controls.
 This means that once GitHub Pages is enabled for a private GitHub repository, all repository content is publicly accessible via the website.

 However, it is possible to implement secure web access to a private repository files.
 We can creaset two separate repositories: